Thomvis/thomvis.github.io/_drafts/dependency-injection.md

 The `ListViewModel` no longer needs to know about the `DetailViewModel`'s dependencies.
 If the dependencies of the latter would change, `ListViewModel` would not have to be updated.
 That's quite elegant!

-This little experiment in compile-time dependency injection has proven to be interesting.
-The result is not production-ready as its capabilities are limited.
-But it does illustrate that code-generation is an interesting approach to existing problems.
+The result of this experiment in compile-time dependency injection has its limitations, but it does illustrate that code-generation is an compelling approach to solving existing problems or improving existing patterns.
 It has gained widespread use in other communities, so it's interesting to see if the same could happen to Swift.